The New Canyon Lodges

-The final two lodges in the Canyon lodging redevelopment project were finished this fall.
+The final two lodges in the Canyon lodging redevelopment project were finished in 2016.
 The first guests of the last two completed lodges were received on September 2nd at the new Washburn and Rhyolite lodges.
-The project started two years ago in an effort to build accommodations that would complement the “Mission 66” and rustic architectural styles of the area, be long-lasting and reduce the environmental impacts during construction and later in their operation.
+The project started in 2014 in an effort to build accommodations that would complement the “Mission 66” and rustic architectural styles of the area, be long-lasting, and reduce the environmental impacts during construction and later in their operation.

-The new lodges feature a number of sustainable elements: high-performance windows, wood from regional beetle-kill pine (trim, wainscoting, coat racks, etc), automated “smart switches” in rooms for reduced energy usage, LED lighting, low-flow fixtures and toilets, plumbing fixtures featuring recycled content, and countertops made of recycled fly ash (a byproduct of coal burning) and recycled glass (much of it sourced from the park).
-Three of the lodges have been certified at the Gold level by the US Green Building Council’s (USGBC) Leadership in Energy & Environmental Design (LEED) program, with the remaining two expected to be certified to at least the Silver level.
+Now, the rustic-chic surroundings include a floor-to-ceiling stone fireplace in the lobby, a handsome log-rail staircase, and airy, jewel-toned Mission-style guest rooms.
+Less apparent is the array of eco-friendly innovations.
+The new lodges feature a number of sustainable elements: high-performance windows, automated “smart switches” in rooms for reduced energy usage, LED lighting, low-flow fixtures and toilets, plumbing fixtures featuring recycled content, and countertops, windowsills, picnic tables, and benches made of recycled fly ash (a byproduct of coal burning) and recycled glass (much of it sourced from the park).

-Because the village receives large amounts of snow each winter, we elected to employ a modular building process, where much of the building construction was performed off site in Boise, Idaho.
+Because the village receives large amounts of snow each winter, a modular building process was employed, where much of the building construction was performed off-site in Boise, Idaho.
 Each module was then trucked to the Canyon area, with interior paint, carpet, tile, lighting and bathroom fixtures already completed within each module.
 Once delivered, final assembly and finishing took place onsite.
-A redesign of Canyon Lodge dining facilities is also planned for Summer 2017 to expand its emphasis on local and sustainable offerings and quick-service meals which will allow visitors to spend more time experiencing the park.